Get Screened

 Strokes

 The carotid artery supplies the brain with oxygen.
 Any blockage or narrowing of the carotid artery can cause a stroke.
 You may have no symptoms before the stroke happens.
-Stroke is the third leading cause of death in the US.
+Stroke is the fourth leading cause of death in the US.
 Stroke is the leading cause of permanent disability in older people.

 A quick carotid screening ultrasound can tell you if you have plaque in the arteries in your neck.
 Knowing you have disease will help you decide on what choices you need to make to prevent more build up of plaque.